InQBarna/iqb-tech-blog/_posts/2024-10-30-managing-and-maintaining-localized-mobile-projects.markdown

 ### Automating with CI/CD

 Integrate these scripts into your CI/CD pipeline to ensure localization remains consistent throughout development.
 For example:
-- Run the **pull script** during build preparation to fetch the latest translations.
+- Execute the **lint script** as part of pull request validation build.
-- Execute the **lint script** as part of pre-merge checks to prevent missing or invalid translations.
+- Run a localized content update before a release build to fetch the latest translations.
+For example **pull_localizations**, **lint_localizations** and the commit the changes to the release branch if lint success for an up-to-date localizations releas.
-- Use the **push script** post-merge to update the platform with new keys.
+- ... choose your preferred automated workflow to ensure quality and work agreements in your teams ...

 ---